 - Slowed heart rate

-Because the symptoms of Hashimoto's thyroid may be similar to those for other medical conditions, it is important to see your doctor for a diagnosis.
+Because Hashimoto's thyroiditis symptoms may be similar to those of other medical conditions, it is important to see your doctor for a diagnosis.

 - Severity of hypothyroidism

 - Other medicines that may interact with synthetic thyroid hormones